marktodman/voyage-vert/README.md

 ## Programs

+- Heroku: Container-based cloud Platform used to deploy the VoyageVert app and host the Postgres database
+- Cloudinary: Cloud hosting platform used to host static CSS files and image urls
 - GitPod: Developer platform for managing code, files and version control
 - GitHub: Repository for all code.
 Also used to manage agile development approach
 - Google Sheets: Managing agile development approach and manual testing documentation